Criminals & Underworld

 Actions

 Multiattack.
 The assassin makes two Poisoned Dagger or Poisoned Hand Crossbow attacks.
+It may replace one attack with a use of its Dread Gaze.

 Poisoned Dagger.
 Melee Weapon Attack: +10 to hit, reach 5ft., one target.
 Hit 11 (2d4 + 6) piercing damage and 7 (3d4) poison damage.
 On a hit, the target must make a DC 18 Constitution saving throw or become Poisoned until the end of its next turn.